Contents

 Advantages:

-• Ease of integration with existing infrastructures, both on-premise and in the cloud
+- Ease of integration with existing infrastructures, both on-premises and in the cloud

-• Workload migration capabilities and plenty of other features
+- Workload migration capabilities and many other features

 Shortcomings: